 There’s not much evidence to link vitamin C deficiency with hair loss.
-But your body needs vitamin C to absorb iron — so if you don’t get enough vitamin C, you could develop an iron deficiency that impacts your hair .
+However, your body needs vitamin C to absorb iron.
+Therefore, if you don’t get enough vitamin C, you could develop an iron deficiency that impacts your hair health .

 Vitamin C is also essential for collagen production, which helps hair stay strong and shiny .